 With 16 total WSOP cashes, 6 final tables, and 2 WSOP bracelets, Holz has brought in a total of $13.02 million from WSOP events.

 - 2015: Finished 3rd at the $10,000 No-Limit Hold’em 6-Handed Championship for $268,463.

-- 2016: Finished 1st at the WSOP $111,111 High Roller for One-Drop Hold’em for $4,981,775.
+- 2016: Finished 1st at the WSOP $111,111 High Roller for One-Drop NLHE event for $4,981,775.
 Brought in over $10 million in cashes in just six weeks.
 Following this huge success, Holz claimed, “I’m not going to continue as a professional player.”
-However, he’s continued playing and winning for the past couple of years, so at this point his “retirement” has really just become a poker-world joke.
+However, he’s continued playing and winning for the past couple of years, so at this point his “retirement” has really just become a joke among the online poker community.

 - 2018: Won his biggest cash yet ($6,000,000) when he was runner-up to Justin Bonomo at the $1,000,000 No Limit Hold’em – The Big One for One Drop.

 - 2020: Claimed his second bracelet in the $25,000 No Limit Hold’em – Heads Up (Event #79) at the 2020 WSOP Online on Natural8-GGNetwork for $1.077 million.
 He beat the Brazilian Brunno De Albuquerque in the last match-up for the title,